Jaterroso/unity-webgl-ateneo/README.md

 # Ateneo de Punto Fijo
-## A 3D guided trip into the "Ateneo de Punto Fijo" Building, for WebGL, developed on Unity3D.
+## A guided trip into the "Ateneo de Punto Fijo" Building for WebGL, developed on Unity3D.

 This repository contains C# scripts and animations used to create the 3D guided trip.
 Including Character behaviour, Ambient sound controller, Respawn, Basic UI Management and more.